We’re delighted to be on tour sharing Alice-Jane’s thoughts on publication day for debut novel, A Shadow on the Lens by Sam Hurcom.

 As the strange case unfolds, Thomas senses a growing presence watching him, and try as he may, the villagers seem intent on keeping their secret.
 Then one night, in the grip of a fever, he develops the photographic plates from the crime scene in a makeshift darkroom in the cellar of his lodgings.
 There, he finds a face dimly visible in the photographs; a face hovering around the body of the dead girl – the face of Betsan Tilny.

-A Shadow on the Lens by Sam Hurcom is published by Orion (5th September 2019) in digital, hardcover and audiobook formats.
+A Shadow on the Lens by Sam Hurcom is published by Orion (5th September 2019) in digital, hardcover and audiobook formats and NOW available in paperback format.

 A Shadow on the Lens is a thoroughly intriguing murder mystery with rather spine tingling outcome!